Rights and Options for Victims of Sexual Misconduct, Dating and Domestic Violence, and Stalking

 Privileged and Confidential Communications

-Physicians, Psychotherapists, Professional Counselors and Clergy – Physicians, psychotherapists, professional, licensed counselors, and clergy who work or volunteer on or off campus acting solely in those roles or capacity, in the provision of medical or mental health treatment or counseling (including those who work or volunteer in those offices) may not report any information about an incident of sexual misconduct to anyone else at the University, including the Title IX Coordinator, without your consent.
-You can seek assistance and support from physicians; psychotherapists, professional, licensed counselors, and clergy without triggering a University investigation that could reveal your identity or the fact of your disclosure.
+Physicians, Psychotherapists, Professional Counselors and Clergy – Physicians, psychotherapists, professional, licensed counselors, and clergy who work or volunteer on or off campus, and who provide medical or mental health treatment or counseling (including those who act in that role under their supervision) may not report any information about an incident of Sexual Violence to anyone else at the University, including the Title IX Coordinator, without your consent.
+You can seek assistance and support from physicians, psychotherapists, professionals, licensed counselors, and clergy without triggering a University investigation that could reveal your identity or the fact of your disclosure.
 However, see limited exceptions below regarding when health care practitioners must report to local law enforcement agencies.
-Health care practitioners should explain these limited exceptions to you, if applicable.
-Following is the contact information for professional counselors and physicians (if any) on campus:
+Health care practitioners should explain these limited exceptions to, if applicable.
+This includes professional physicians and counselors at the Student Health Center and Counseling and Psychological Services (CAPS).

 If you speak only to a physician, professional counselor, clergy member, sexual assault counselor, domestic violence counselor or advocate, you must understand that the University will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the perpetrator, if you choose to maintain confidentiality.